KIPAC/StatisticalMethods/doc/Stanford.md

 ## <a name="hw"></a>Homework Guidelines

 Each assignment will consist of one relatively short exercise and one more involved problem.
-We will discuss solutions in class on the Tuesday that homework is due.
+There will be approximately eight homework assignments, released weekly and due one week later.

-There will be eight homework assignments, with one released on each of the first eight Tuesdays of the course.
-You should be able to complete both parts of the week's homework by the end of the Thursday class.
+We will discuss solutions in class on the day that homework is due.

 ### Presenting Homework Solutions